 - A visit to the gigantic Mezquita with its impressive columns, colorful tiles and beautiful gardens

 - Eating in the food court Los Patios de la Marquesa in the former Jewish quarter Judería.
 There is a huge culinary selection starting with typical dishes from the Cordoba region and going on to the Arabic cuisine.

 - Local specialties include Salmorejo (cold, viscous soup made from tomatoes, garlic, bread crumbs, olive oil, vinegar and salt), Flamenquín (breaded pork wrapped with Serrano ham), Rabo de toro (oxtail) and Berenjenas con miel (fried eggplants with honey).

 - It is said that the best Spanish olive oils come from the Cordoba region.
 Taste different oils in the shops in the old town and don't forget to buy some to have it with you in your motorhome or caravan.

-The south of Spain has numerous campsites.
+The region Andalusia has numerous campsites.
 Not all of them are open during the winter months but you can easily filter them by date in our Freeontour campsite guide!